Afghan president's brother withdraws from election, backs ex-minister

 Mahmood Karzai said his brother Qayum and Rassoul would campaign separately in order to cover the widest possible area.

 The main opposition candidate, Abdullah Abdullah, said he was unconcerned about rivals joining forces.
-He narrowly lost the 2009 election to Karzai.
+He narrowly lost the 2009 election to incumbent Hamid Karzai.

-(Additional reporting by Mirwais Harooni in Kabul and Shihar Aneez in Colombo; Editing by Ron Popeski and Raissa Kasolowsky)
+Hamid Karzai is barred by the constitution from seeking a third term.
+He has not publicly offered his backing to any of the candidates.